shubhangi3333/Cybersecurity/README.md

 # Cybersecurity
-It's was our Project of Cybersecurity by AICTE FEB 2025
+It is my Project of Cybersecurity by AICTE FEB 2025